-Jenoptik has been the main sponsor of the SPIE Startup Challenge for more than ten years and supports the competition for young photonics companies, which is organized during the SPIE Photonics West event, with prize money and expertise.
 “We see innovation as part of our DNA.
-By sponsoring the event, we keep up-to-date with new technologies and new applications that will shape our world in the future”, says Jay Kumler, President of JENOPTIK North America and Member of the Jenoptik EMC.
+By sponsoring the event, we keep up-to-date with new technologies and new applications that will shape our world in the future”, says Jay Kumler, President of JENOPTIK North America and member of Jenoptik' Executive Management Committee (EMC).

 Lothar Späth Award Foundation

 Jenoptik is sponsoring the Lothar-Späth Award Foundation, which issued and awarded the Lothar-Späth Award for the first time in the federal states of Baden-Württemberg and Thuringia in 2018.
 The award is aimed at cooperative innovation partnerships between scientific institutions and commercial companies in Baden-Württemberg and Thuringia.